Lahugala Queen

 For a religieux, the poet has a good eye for beauty too, judging from the descriptions of places and people the swan messenger encounters on the way.
 Some of the imagery is very flamboyant of course, but that is a characteristic of eastern poetry of the Alankarist school.

-The following verse should be of special interest because (1) it is a poet’s view of Wattala as it appeared then in contrast to the bustling suburb it is now and (2) the imagery, in a way, seems to me strangely enough closer to, at one time, a school of modern poetry in the West - the Imagists:
+The following verse should be of special interest because (1) it is a poetA?a??a??s view of Wattala as it appeared then in contrast to the bustling suburb it is now and (2) the imagery, in a way, seems to me strangely enough closer to, at one time, a school of modern poetry in the West – the Imagists:

 Wattala streets are like rivers